xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 4. **Security & Access Control** – Role-Based Access Control (**RBAC**) restricts access to namespaces.
 5. **Organization & Simplification** – Namespaces allow duplicate resource names without conflict.

+### Default kubernetes namespaces

+- default: automatically created when the cluster is setup.
+- kube-system: created at cluster setup and contains a set of pods and services for internal purpose.
+- kube-public: available to all users.

 ---

 ### Exploring Kubernetes Namespaces in Practice